rubofvil/civicrm-docker/README.md

 # CiviCRM + Docker
 This application was built for [Snowdrift.coop](https://snowdrift.coop/), it is heavily based on previous work by [djcf](https://github.com/djcf/civicrm-docker).
 However, it differs from djcf's version in that it focuses on [Drupal](https://www.drupal.org/) and uses [Drush](http://www.drush.org/) instead of [civicrm-buildkit](https://github.com/civicrm/civicrm-buildkit) for installation and configuration.

-The current implementation keeps with the design of being simple, composable, and automateable.
+The current implementation keeps with the Docker design principles of being:

+* **simple** - installs only what is needed

+* **composable** - web server and database in separate containers

+* **automateable** - requires no manual build steps

 Everything should be well documented and straightforward.
 In addition, I have tried to rely on official builds as much as possible, all of which currently run on Debian Jessie.

 # Architecture
 The composition is made up of three separate containers: